I warn you, if you bore me, I shall take my revenge.J.R.R. Tolkein

 The chipbreaker is a recent addition to the Japanese plane.
 In earlier centuries, they had only a single-blade.
 Unlike the Western Bailey-pattern planes that incorporate the chipbreaker into the linkage necessary to adjust the blade, hiraganna planes work just fine without the chipbreaker.
 Indeed the chipbreaker’s only role is to reduce tearout, so when tearout is not a concern, removing the chipbreaker will reduce the force necessary to motivate the plane and may even produce a smoother cut.

-The chipbreaker of a new plane often needs to be fitted to the blade and body using files and stones, but that is a subject for a future article, so to keep things simple, we will assume the chipbreaker is in good shape and is happily wedded and bedded to its blade.
+The chipbreaker of a new plane often needs to be fitted to the blade and body using files and stones, but that is a subject for a future article, so to keep things simple, so for now we will assume the chipbreaker is in good shape and is happily wedded and bedded to its blade.

 Gentle Reader is no doubt wondering how to adjust the chipbreaker with the large head of a mallet.
 The answer is to use the butt of the handle as shown in the photo below.
 Just hold the mallet’s handle in a fist with the head upward and bring the handle’s butt down on the the chipbreaker.
 Easy as falling off a log, as my father would say.
 The connection between the mallet’s head and handle must be quite solid, of course.
 These mallets are easily made.